If your employer has offered you a settlement agreement, you’ll have to get legal advice on it. But how much is that going to cost?

 - Your costs only increase in proportion to the increased compensation your employer pays out

-If your solicitor successfully negotiates a better deal, you only have to pay a percentage (usually 33%) of the increase.
+If we successfully negotiate a better deal, you only have to pay a percentage of the increase.
+The percentage depends on a number of factors, such as:

 If your employer refuses to increase the compensation payment to you, you don’t have to pay your solicitor anything.
 There’s no risk to you.